Last Updated on March 26, 2021 by Shaun Snapp

 This cost to upgrade is nearly always dramatically underestimated by IT departments.
 This is because the costs are hidden in the ERP budget.

 The Cost and Effort of Upgrades

-Cost is one reason that SAP ERP customers upgrade far less than is generally understood, and wait far longer to upgrade.
-Another reason is the overall disruption to IT, and to sometimes the business.
-The book SAP Nation 2.0 provides the following explanation for the lag in adoption of the latest version.
+Cost is why SAP ERP customers upgrade far less than is generally understood and wait far longer to upgrade.
+Another reason is the overall disruption to IT and sometimes the business.
+The book SAP Nation 2.0 provides the following explanation for the lag in adopting the latest version.